+6186952489

 By Pati Egan

-The January 1992 Camp Ondessonk Newsletter featured this question, and then went on to introduce a totally new way to enjoy Camp.
-Specialty Camp evolved into Camp Ondessonk’s incredibly popular Adventure Camps.
-Let’s take a look at how it all got started!
+The January 1992 Camp Ondessonk Newsletter featured this question and then went on to introduce a totally new way to enjoy Camp.
+Specialty Camp evolved into Camp’s incredibly popular Adventure Camps.
+Let’s look at how it all got started!

 The first Specialty Camp ran from August 16th through August 23rd.
 No other campers were at Camp that week.
-This post will just be an overview of the inaugural program.
-Posts in the future will go more in depth into the four programs that ran that week.
+This post will just a be an overview of the inaugural program.

 What Is Specialty Camp?
 Camp Ondessonk